 “Health centers are being creative,” Ferrell said.
 “They’re reaching patients by phone before they come to the health center to see if their conditions can be managed remotely or require additional precautions.”
-They’re opening alternative testing sites and advising on recommended quarantine procedures
+They’re opening alternative testing sites and advising on recommended quarantine procedures.

-In 2014, West Virginia expanded its Medicaid program, as allowed for under the Affordable Care Act, and Medicaid enrollment in the state is up nearly 50 percent from 2013.
 Thirty-six states and the District of Columbia have elected to expand Medicaid.
 Of the 14 that have not, six are in the Appalachian region: Alabama, Georgia, Mississippi, North Carolina, South Carolina and Tennessee.

 ‘Undiagnosed and Untreated’